theonejj/ansible-zfs_on_root/docs/computer-config-settings.md

 ## CLI or Full Desktop

-Select if Full Graphical Desktop or Command Line Server only.
+Select if full graphical desktop or command-line server only.

 ```yaml
 # For Full GUI Desktop installation (set to false) or command-line only server environment (set to true)